Choosing Window Frame Colours for Your Home

 Contemporary looks: Anthracite Grey windows deliver a sleek, modern, and sophisticated appearance.
 Anthracite grey is a deep muted colour that adds substance to the exterior of a home.
 This colour complements contemporary architectural styles and can also give older homes a more updated look.

-Enduring: While Anthracite Grey windows are an on-trend choice, they do possess a timeless quality.
-Unlike some colours that may quickly go out of style, this shade of grey has proven to be enduring over the last decade.
+Enduring: While Anthracite Grey windows are a contemporary choice, they also possess a timeless quality.
+Unlike some frame colours that may quickly go out of style, this shade of grey has proven to be enduring over the last decade.

-Low maintenance: Darker colours like Anthracite Grey tend to hide dirt and dust better than lighter shades.
+Low maintenance: Darker colours like Anthracite Grey for frames tend to hide dirt and dust better than lighter shades.

 Energy efficiency: Darker colours can absorb more heat from the sun, which can be beneficial in colder climates by aiding passive solar heating.